by Stephanie Mandel, NC

 Stress relief, any time, in minutes

 We live in a world of stress triggers: emails, commuting, the news — and we can only control our exposure to a degree.
-What we can control at any time is our response to stress, and in turn the impact it has on our minds and bodies both short and long term.
+What we can control at any time is our response to stress, and in turn the impact it has on our minds and bodies both short and long-term.

 Your body is more powerful than you can imagine

-At The Morrison Center, we recognize that there are both physical and emotional components to any health issue.
+At The Morrison Center, we recognize that there are both physical and emotional components of any health issue.
 We all have a tremendous capacity for physical and emotional healing.
 Tapping is a way to focus and put that power to its highest use.

 Learn EFT with Stephanie Mandel

-Stephanie Mandel is a trained EFT practitioner with a passion for helping her clients fulfill their potential through emotional optimization and stress management.
-In her years as a practicing Holistic Nutrition Consultant, she continues to evolve her deep interest and understanding of the mind-body connection and the potential for healing in every sense when underlying emotional stresses are identified and addressed.
+Stephanie Mandel is a trained EFT practitioner with a passion for helping her clients fulfil their potential through emotional optimization and stress management.
+In her years as a practising Holistic Nutrition Consultant, she continues to evolve her deep interest and understanding of the mind-body connection and the potential for healing in every sense when underlying emotional stresses are identified and addressed.
 She trained in EFT under leading expert in energy psychology and EFT master Dawson Church, PhD, and has experienced first hand how transformative EFT can be for both emotional and physical health.
 She is thrilled to bring EFT to The Morrison Center.

 To schedule an EFT session with Stephanie, please call our Practice Manager Hildy Abel at 212-989-9828 ext.
 1.